nullableVoidPtr/nfcf-info/docs/IC-chips/card.md

 * Known PICCs: N/A

 Within the Mobile FeliCa Client Android application, there are references to two implementation types:

 * `FelicaSe` (Secure Element?)
 * `FelicaGp` (GlobalPlatform)

-Special thanks to[@eggman](https://qiita.com/eggman/items/27d988fe5c0be2c38a33) on Qiita for gathering data on `FelicaSe` chips.
+Special thanks to [@eggman](https://qiita.com/eggman/items/27d988fe5c0be2c38a33) on Qiita for gathering data on `FelicaSe` chips.

 ### Version 1.0[@sonyMobileFeliCa10SecurityTarget2006]
 * IC type: `06`-`07`[@sonyFeliCaTechnicalProductsList]